LY1234566/nerves_hub_web/docs/device_authentication.md

 coming from an Internet Certificate Authority like Let's Encrypt, etc. The signer certificate is a self-signed certificate provided by a NervesHub user that's registered to a NervesHub organization.
-The private key to the signer certificate should be kept secret since NervesHub will trust devices.
+The private key to the signer certificate should be kept secret since NervesHub will trust devices

 NervesHub pins device certificates to simplify authentication for the common case and to detect and log unusual events.
 It can be helpful to think of